Sunderland93/dotfiles/README.md

 `sudo apt install waybar mako-notifier wf-recorder grim slurp pcmanfm-qt kitty xsettingsd jq bc qt5ct fonts-font-awesome breeze breeze-gtk-theme polkit1-auth-agent ansiweather`

+If you want to use screencasting and screensharing via PipeWire, you need to install `xdg-desktop-portal-wlr` package.

 **Note for Arch Linux users:** some components, like `wf-recorder` or `ansiweather` (for weather showcasting) is only available in **AUR**.
 Also you have to install `otf-awesome-font` and `awesome-terminal-fonts`, as well as Noto Sans.